In This Article

-- Cynthia Lorrena Gamarra, yoga instructor
+- Cynthia Lorena Gamarra, yoga instructor

-- Cristina M. Kuhn, Yoga Medicine® instructor
+- Cristina Kuhn, Yoga Medicine® instructor

-- Tara Stiles, global yoga expert and author of Clean Mind, Clean Body: A 28 Day Plan for Physical, Mental and Spiritual Self-Care
+- Tara Stiles, global yoga expert and author of Clean Mind, Clean Body: A 28-Day Plan for Physical, Mental, and Spiritual Self-Care

 Close your eyes, exhale, and let yoga be your new headache pain reliever.
-"Yoga can be great for relieving headache pain, especially when you practice softening, slowing down, and allowing your breath to move you," comments Stiles.
+"Yoga can be great for relieving headache pain, especially when you practice softening, slowing down, and allowing your breath to move you," says Stiles.
 "When we soften as we move, tension has an easier way to roll out of us.
 When we move tense and pose focused, it's like making a good home for that tension to get comfy in you.
 We want that tension to move on out, so it's important to be easy on yourself and move with care."

 That tension?
-Most likely coming from daily stressors.
+It's most likely coming from daily stressors.
 "While there are many different causes for headaches, one of the most common is stress," notes Gamarra.
 As she explains, yoga relieves stress in many different ways.
 "Not only does it release endorphins, but it also helps calm the nervous system," she notes.
 What exactly does that mean?
-"When you are fully relaxed, your parasympathetic nervous system is activated, often known as the 'rest and digest,' where the body essentially 'catches up' from being in fight-or-flight mode, which is known as the sympathetic nervous system," describes Gamarra.
+"When you are fully relaxed, your parasympathetic nervous system is activated, often known as the 'rest and digest,' where the body essentially 'catches up' from being in fight-or-flight mode, which is known as the sympathetic nervous system," explains Gamarra.